datahub-project/datahub/docs/automations/bigquery-metadata-sync.md

 ### Q: Are there any limitations with policy tags in BigQuery?

 A: Yes, BigQuery only supports one policy tag per column.
 If multiple glossary terms are assigned to a column in DataHub, only the most recently assigned term will be set as the policy tag in BigQuery.
+To reduce the scope of conflicts, you can set up filters in the BigQuery Metadata Sync to only synchronize terms from a specific area of the Business Glossary.

 ### Q: How frequently are changes synced between DataHub and BigQuery?

-A: From DataHub to BigQuery, the sync happens when the change occurs in DataHub.
-BigQuery changes only happen when ingestion occurs, and the frequency depends on how often you run ingestion.
+A: From DataHub to BigQuery, the sync happens instantly (within a few seconds) when the change occurs in DataHub.
+From BigQuery to DataHub, changes are synced when ingestion occurs, and the frequency depends on how often you run ingestion.

 ### Q: What happens if there's a conflict between DataHub and BigQuery metadata?